-The Management Committee of the Institute is made up of representatives of the University's Schools under the chairmanship of Professor A. H. Willis, Pro-Vice-Chancellor.
-Mr J. W. A. Brain is the Technical Secretary of the Institute.
+The Management Committee of the Institute is made up of representatives of the University's Schools under the chairmanship of Professor R. M. Golding, Pro-Vice-Chancellor, Mr J. W. A. Brain is the Technical Secretary of the Institute.

-The Postgraduate Committee in Medical Education
+Committee in Postgraduate Medical Education

-The Postgraduate Committee in Medical Education was established by Council in 1963 with the following membership:
+The first Postgraduate Committee in Medical Education was established by Council in 1963.